CryptikEd/Weird-Factz-Quiz-/README.md

 Introduces the user to the game and theme.

 - *The Weird Factz quiz-banner*
   - The focal point of the landing page is the fun image, it is custom made through canva (as all other images).
-It reveals the name of the game paired up with some weird and fun emojis, to give the user a clue of what is ahead.
+It reveals the name of the game paired up with some weird and fun emojis, to give the user a clue of what is ahead
 - *Text block*
-  - There is a weird fact that introduces the user to the theme of the quiz.
+  - There is a weird fact that introduces the user to the theme of the quiz
 - *Let's begin button*
-  - At the bottom of the text block there is a button that invites the user to begin the game.
+  - At the bottom of the text block there is a button that invites the user to begin the game

 ![Main image](assets/docs/testingimages/mainpage.png)